-CALLS FOR ENTRIES
+CALLS FOR ENTRY

 Artist + Curatorial Proposals – Ongoing Call

-Artists interested in submitting their artworks for consideration in exhibitions or individuals interested in submitting curatorial proposals, must fill out a submission form and adhere to guidelines.
+Emerging and underrepresented artists, working in any media, exhibiting challenging and culturally relevant contemporary artworks interested in submitting their artworks for consideration in exhibitions, or individuals interested in submitting curatorial proposals, must fill out a submission form and adhere to the guidelines.
 Submissions will be reviewed on an ongoing basis by an exhibition committee of artists and arts professionals.